microsoft/acceleratoRs/EmployeeAttritionPrediction/Docs/README.md

 # Documents

-* **blog** blog post of the employee attrition prediction analysis introduced in this repo.
+* **blog** blog post of the employee churn prediction analysis introduced in this repo.